Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-Wall Street futures were mostly higher early Thursday as cautious optimism returned to world markets and U.S. investors again held out hopes for a planned U.S. tax overhaul.
+Wall Street futures were mixed early Thursday as cautious optimism returned to world markets and U.S. investors again held out hopes for a planned U.S. tax overhaul.
 In Canada, Bay Street futures were positive as oil turned higher after touching two-year lows during the previous session.

 Overnight, world markets edged higher after two consecutive days of weakness with Asian shares gathering steam and European stocks advancing in early going.
+In early going, U.S. futures were positive across the board, but began slipping as the open approached.
+At last check, only Nasdaq futures were still higher with Dow dipping lower and S&P wavering around break even.

 "Markets are also keeping an eye on events in Washington as U.S. lawmakers try and absorb two different versions of the recently passed tax bill into one piece of legislation that both houses can agree on," Michael Hewson, chief market analysts with CMC Markets U.K., said in a morning note. " There is also the small matter of the raising of the debt ceiling, which if delayed could well see a partial government shutdown over the weekend."